WHAT IS #PARKCOMMUNITYGIVES?

 So what is #parkcommunitygives?
 Arthur Ashe once said, “From what we get, we can make a living; what we give, however, makes a life.”

-It is a brand new year and Park Community Credit Union is starting out on the right foot by continuing our Giving Back Campaign, launched in November 2016.
-We plan to continue to show our support in 2017 for local chairties as well as offer our time and effort to help better our community.
-You can follow our progress on the website for years to come.
+In 2018 we will continue to show our support for local chairties as well as offer our time and effort to help better our community.
+You can follow our progress right here for years to come.
 Join us in our efforts by helping spread the word and getting involved.
 If you have a charity you’re passionate about, tell us.
 We’re looking to partner with local charities that deserve to be recognized for their efforts in helping others succeed.

-To find out how it all began with our 50th Anniversary scroll down.
+To find out how it all began scroll down.

 CELEBRATING 50 YEARS BY GIVING BACK